Finitude of physical measures for random maps: Introduction

 \subsection{Examples and counterexamples}

-In this subsection, to complete Remark \ref{rem:gAraujo} and the list that reverse implications in Figures \ref{fig:hierarchy} and \ref{fig:subhierarchy} fail, we will consider several examples coming from the three aforementioned important classes of random dynamical systems, i.e.~additive noise, multiplicative noise and iterated function systems.
-We will also explain that some examples can be easily modified to be deterministic systems.
+In this subsection, to complete {Remarks~\ref{rem:fiberwise} and}~\ref{rem:gAraujo}, and the list of reverse implications in Figures~\ref{fig:hierarchy} and~\ref{fig:subhierarchy} that fail, we consider several examples from the three aforementioned important classes of random dynamical systems: additive noise, multiplicative noise, and iterated function systems.
+We also explain how some of these examples can be easily modified to deterministic systems.